Here’s one for the ladies.

 You’ll want to start with a visit to your doctor (your physician and your OBGYN should both be adequate, although you may want to see the pair).
 What you’ll likely learn is that additional exercise is recommended for most people, and this entails half an hour of moderate to intense exercise three to four times a week at minimum.

 Everyone is different, so your doctor may choose to adjust this schedule to meet your personal needs, but on average, this route will help you to lose unwanted pounds and improve your overall health and fitness.
 As a rule, you might want to make your partner undergo the same analysis and start working out regularly since added weight can affect fertility in both men and women.

 But what if you already work out regularly?

 If you happen to be a fitness buff, it turns out that you could be doing more harm than good.
 Women who over-exercise are just as likely to face fertility problems as those that eschew physical activity altogether.
 Although there’s certainly nothing wrong with a highly active lifestyle, which can help to keep you fit and reduce stress, it turns out that excessive exercise makes for less-than-ideal conditions for conception as surely as sedentary behavior.
-And again, this applies for men too.
+And again, this applies to men too.

 Since you want your body primed to bear a pregnancy, you need to choose a middle ground with a moderate amount of exercise.
-Rather than going through all manner of medical procedures like hormone shots and sending eggs to the cryo bank in anticipation of a surrogate, consider that your relative state of fitness may play a role.
+Rather than going through all manner of medical procedures like hormone shots and sending eggs to the cryobank in anticipation of a surrogate, consider that your relative state of fitness may play a role.

-At the least you’re likely to improve your health and at best your efforts to conceive could pay off.
+At the least, you’re likely to improve your health and at best your efforts to conceive could pay off.